-The Geothermal/AlternativeRenewable Energy and Transmission Element of the General Plan serves as the primary policy statement by the Board of Supervisors for implementing development policies for geothermal and other alternativerenewable energy land uses in Imperial County.
+The Renewable Energy and Transmission Element serves as the primary policy statement by the Board of Supervisors for implementing development policies for geothermal and other renewable energy land uses in Imperial County.
 The Element also addresses Transmission as an interrelated activity that needs to be considered when reviewing renewable energy projects.
-This section (Chapter III) of the Geothermal/AlternativeRenewable Energy and Transmission Element presents Imperial County's Goals and Objectives relative to geothermalrenewable energy project development within the unincorporated areas of the County. -They are based on the geals and objectives of the adopted Geothermal/Alternative and Transmission Element which was prepared incommunity input, extensive collaboration with key regional stakeholders, identification of environmental issues and balancing economic interests.
+This section (Chapter III) of the Renewable Energy and Transmission Element presents Imperial County's Goals and Objectives relative to renewable energy project development within the unincorporated areas of the County.
+They are based on community input, extensive collaboration with key regional stakeholders, identification of environmental issues and balancing economic interests.

-The Goals and Objectives, together with the Implementation Programs and Policies in Chapter IV, are the statements that shall provide direction for privaterenewable energy development as well as government actions and programs.- Imperial County's Goals and Objectives are intended to serve as long-term principles and policy statements representing ideals which have been determined by the citizensBoard of Supervisors as being desirable and deserving of community time and resources to achieve. -These Goals and Objectives, therefore, are important guidelines for geothermalrenewable energy projects and related land use decision-making.
-It is recognized, however, that other social, economic, environmental, and legal considerations are involved in land use decisions and that these Goals and Objectives, and those of the other General Plan Elements, should be used as guidelines but not doctrines for reviewing individual projects overall conformance.
+The Goals and Objectives, together with the Implementation Programs and Policies in Chapter IV, are the statements that shall provide direction for renewable energy development as well as government actions and programs.
+Imperial County's Goals and Objectives are intended to serve as long-term principles and policy statements representing ideals which have been determined by the Board of Supervisors as being desirable and deserving of community time and resources to achieve.
+These Goals and Objectives are important guidelines for renewable energy projects and related land use decision-making.
+It is recognized that other social, economic, environmental, and legal considerations are involved in land use decisions and that these Goals and Objectives, and those of the other General Plan Elements, should be used as guidelines for reviewing individual projects overall conformance.

-A.B.
-Goals and Objectives
+B. Goals and Objectives